Football clubs

 Hawkhurst United FC emblem

-Hawkhurst United were founded in 1891 as Hawkhurst and are first known to be playing competitive football in 1903-04 after they entered the Ticehurst League.
-The club remained members of the league until the 1930s, winning the at leats three times; the side also entered the Weald of Kent Cup during this era.
+Hawkhurst United were founded in 1891 as Hawkhurst and first entered competitive football in 1903–04, joining the Ticehurst League.
+They remained members until the 1930s, winning the league at least three times, and also competed in the Weald of Kent Cup.

 Herstmonceux